martinvonz/jj/docs/git-comparison.md

 ## Command equivalence table

-Note that all `jj` commands can be run on any commit (not just the working copy commit), but that's left out of the table to keep it simple.
+Note that all `jj` commands can be run on any commit (not just the working-copy commit), but that's left out of the table to keep it simple.
 For example, `jj squash/amend -r <revision>` will move the diff from that revision into its parent.